Batemans Bay Urban Creeks Flood Study

 A flood study does not propose any actions to manage flood behaviour.
 This occurs during later stages of the process, referred to as the Flood Risk Management Study and Flood Risk Management Plan stages.

-During November 2018, we sought community input through a survey we sent to residents in flood-prone areas and made available online for other interested community members to share their experiences and concerns related to flooding.
+During November 2018, we sought community input via a survey we sent to residents in flood-prone areas, which was made available online for other interested community members to share their experiences and concerns related to flooding.

-We also hosted a drop-in information session on Tuesday 20 November 2018 from 10am to 2pm and 3pm to 6pm at Batemans Bay Community Centre, where community members could stop in to talk with us and share their experiences in person.
+We also hosted a drop-in information session on Tuesday, 20 November 2018 from 10am to 2pm and 3pm to 6pm at Batemans Bay Community Centre, where community members had the opportunity to talk with us and share their experiences in person.